 - At planetfall Mr. Oshon is transferred to a hospital without being revived.

-Angela's high suite is located second deck, all the way port.
+Angela’s High suite is located on Deck 2, all the way port.
 Her personal computer is on her desk, and a case of copper data rods is nearby.
-All the rods are clearly labeled in Angela's precise handwriting, except one which has an ugly scrawl on it that seems to read "vengeance man" or possibly "vegan man".
+All the rods are clearly labeled in Angela’s precise handwriting, except one which has an ugly scrawl on it that seems to read “vengeance man” or possibly “vegan man”.
 This rod contains the original stolen information.
-There are also three other rods in a luggage case under her bed, labeled "Regatta" (a college course program regarding the history of Regatta - Pentosa), "Sasparilla Accounts" (indecipherable financial data), and "Backup" (a backup copy of Mercury's industrial secrets).
+There are also three other rods in a luggage case under her bed, labeled “Sasparilla Accounts” (indecipherable financial data), “Regatta” (a college course program regarding the history of Regatta—Pentosa), and “Backup” (a backup copy of Mercury’s industrial secrets).
 If the adventure team fails to locate this backup copy then any other action they take will have no ultimate effect.

 All staterooms may be locked and unlocked by swiping a passcard through a reader adjacent to the door.
-Any door can be opened from the inside at all times unless the master-at-arms overrides this with a certain code.
-There are three passcards for each stateroom -- one for the primary occupant, one for any double-berthed person, and one in the Master-At-Arms' keybox in the secure locker on the main crew deck.
-Passcards are issued to passengers as they step on board.
-In addition any door can be opened by command from the main bridge -- and, unknown to most crewmen, by hacking the backup computer in the lower bridge.
+Any door can be opened from the inside at all times unless the Master-at-Arms overrides this with a certain code.
+Three passcards exist for each stateroom: one for the primary occupant, one for any double-berthed person, and one in the Master-at-Arms’ keybox in the secure locker on the main crew deck.
+Passcards are issued to passengers as they board.
+Additionally, any door can be opened by command from the main bridge—and, unknown to most crewmen, by hacking the backup computer in the lower bridge.

-There are three ways to force a passenger stateroom door.
-The first is by someone with electronics 2, two days, and sufficient tools to alter their own room passcard to act as a master passcard.
-The second is by someone with computer 3 and ten minutes, or computer 2 and one hour, or computer 1 and two hours, hacking the backup computer.
+There are three ways to force a stateroom door.
+The first is by someone with electronics-2, two days, and sufficient tools to alter their own room passcard to act as a master passcard.
+The second is by someone hacking the backup computer; this requires computer-3 and ten minutes, or computer-2 and one hour, or computer-1 and two hours.
 The third involves de-energizing the passenger stateroom door security system locks.
-The breaker for the primary power supply for this system is located in load center 3, and is labeled "Door Security PRI".
-The breaker for the alternate power supply is located in load center 2 and is labeled "Passenger Door Security ALT".
-Both supplies converge in load center 3 on a small relay box labeled "Passenger Door Security" which automatically selects whichever power source is available.
-The cables leading into the box are labeled "3-DS(PRI)" and "2-DS(ALT)".
-The relay box has a handle with three positions labeled "PRI", "OFF", and "ALT".
-On losing power all passenger stateroom doors revert to manual operation, opening and closing using a simple latch.
+The breaker for the primary power supply for this system is located in load center 3, and is labeled “Door Security PRI”.
+The breaker for the alternate power supply is located in load center 2 and is labeled “Passenger Door Security ALT”.
+Both supplies converge in load center 3 on a small relay box labeled “Passenger Door Security” which automatically selects whichever power source is available.
+The cables leading into the box are labeled “3-DS(PRI)” and “2-DS(ALT)”.
+The relay box has a handle with three positions labeled “PRI”, “OFF”, and “ALT”.
+On losing power, all passenger stateroom doors revert to manual operation, opening and closing using a simple latch.
 The card swipe devices no longer have any effect, but this will not be immediately obvious to passengers unless one tries to open a door without having swiped their passcard key.
 A Door Security System Power-On indicator light in EOS is the only indicator of the status of the system.
-If the system loses power this light does not merely go out, but blinks.
+If the system loses power this light does not go out, but blinks.
 EOS is always manned by one person, three during general quarters.

-Players will, of course, think up other methods of entry.
+Players may think up other methods of entry.
 All vent ducts are one foot wide at most.